Contract interaction

 Beyond these internal governance functions, the governor contract also plays a crucial role in interacting with other contracts, primarily through ownership and execution of actions.

-Ownership of External Contracts
+Ownership of external contracts

 Allow me to take a quick detour and discuss contact ownership.